-In order to ensure adequate risk control the Compliance function applies the principles and requirements of the Group Compliance charter.
-This sets out the roles and responsibilities of the Compliance function and those policies where it has delegated responsibilities.
+In order to ensure adequate risk control, the Group Regulatory Risk function applies the principles and requirements of the Group Compliance Charter.
+This sets out the roles and responsibilities of the Group Regulatory Risk function and those policies where it has delegated responsibilities.

-The charter also sets out the Compliance function's objectives and their key performance measures.
-The Group Compliance function gains its authority from the GRC and the Compliance Director is accountable to the Chairman of that committee.
+The charter also sets out the Group Regulatory Risk function's objectives and their key performance measures.
+The Group Regulatory Risk function gains its authority from the GRC and the Group Head of Regulatory Risk is accountable to the Chair of that committee.